postsharp/PostSharp.Tutorials/MVVM/PostSharp.Tutorials.MVVM/Voiceover.md

 Go back to the `MainWindow` code and write the command as a normal method.

 Now open the refactoring menu and choose _Expose as a XAML command with CanExecute_.

-Provide an implementation for the `CanExecute` method.
-Note that the wizard has added the `NotifyPropertyChanged` aspect to this class to.
+Provide an implementation for the `CanExecute` property.
+Note that the wizard has added the `NotifyPropertyChanged` aspect to this class to, and a new public property to expose the command.

-Now go to the XAML code and bind the button to the command we've just created.
+Now go to the XAML code and bind the button to the new command property.

 We're done!